Tchah-Sup Kim: In Korea

 By the commission of artist Cho Yong-ik, Kim participated in the 5th Biennale de Paris in 1967.
 The triangle and sun motif, which Kim continued to pursue throughout his practice, begins to appear in his work.

 In 1968, Kim and artist Hoon Kwak (1941–) formed a short-lived artist group, Painting 68 (회화 68).
 Members were mostly alumni of the Seoul National University's College of Fine Arts, such as Hee Ja Park (1946-), Bukang Yu (1943–), Jagyong Lee (1943–), Myunghi Cha (1947–), and Dongchul Ha (1942–2006).
 Kulim Kim (1936–) was another prominent member.
 The members each pursued their own innovative painting styles, including pop art, op art, and kinetic art, presenting them at the Sinmun Hoegwan Gallery.
 Kim showed a large painting titled Self-Portrait (1968), depicting five headless and limbless torsos, each connected to a different culture.

-By 1969, Kim, Kulim Kim and others formed the Korean Avant-Garde Association (AG Group).
-Short for the Korean Avant Garde Art Association, the group sought out the role of the avant-garde in Korea's art scene.
+By 1969, Kim, Kulim Kim and others formed the AG Group.
+Short for the Korean Avant-Garde Association, the group sought out the role of the avant-garde in Korea's art scene.
 Its mission statement was published on its self-published, eponymously titled journal AG as: "The AG has been established to contribute to the progress of Korean art and culture by exploring and creating a new plastic order in the visionless Korean art worlds on the basis of strong consciousness towards avant-garde art."
 Members included artists such as Hoon Kwak, Seung-Won Suh (1942–), Myoungyoung Choi (1941–), and Chong Hyun Ha (1935–).